Nothing can go wrong today. Be polite. Remember Hogsmeade. Remember Hogsmeade. Remember Hogsmeade.

 Harry realized that Aunt Petunia must have been jealous of her, even then.

 Marge pulled the picture away from Vernon, taking a large gulp of brandy from her glass.

 "Even then, you can see it."
 The woman spat.
 "It's just like with my dogs, you can tell when they're young if they'll amount to anything.
 It should have been obvious that she'd end up a whore," She stated, dropping the photo back inside an old shoe box filled with newspaper clippings and mementos.

-Across the table from the fat woman sat an equally overweight man who chuckled at her declaration.
-He nodded in affirmation, and then poured himself another glass of amber liquid from a tall crystal bottle.
 "That's what I tried to tell Petunia about the boy!"
-He bellowed, taking a swig.
+Vernon bellowed, taking a swig.
 "From the second she brought him in off the steps, I knew!"

-"It's like I always say about buying a dog, If there's something wrong with the bitch, there'll be something wrong with the pup!"
-The fat woman guffawed again, spilling a bit of brandy onto the front of her shirt.
+"It's like I always say about breeding dogs, if there's something wrong with the bitch, there'll be something wrong with the pup," Marge declared, laughing so hard that she splashed a bit of liquor on herself.

 All around the room, plates exploded with a crash, pictures on the walls hurled themselves across the room where they smashed and fell to the floor.
 The doors opened widely and then slammed themselves shut.
 Vernon dove underneath the safety of the kitchen counter, covering his face with his hands to protect his eyes from the flying shards.
 Petunia and a screaming Dudley cowered beside him, taking shelter from the chaos.

 Harry stared in shock at the scene, feeling the power swelling beneath his fingertips.
 It was somewhat thrilling.
 Harry turned to Marge, who was frozen in her chair, her mouth gaping open.